 The Summer Saver Program ("SSP") is a voluntary Air Conditioner ("AC") Cycling program that utilizes one-way Direct Load Control switches to obtain predictable load reduction.
 The air conditioner unit is cycled off based on customer's elected cycling option.
 Residential 100% or 50%, Commercial 30% or 50%.
 SSP is available to all residential customers and commercial customers with energy demands less than 100kW with central air conditioning in SDG&E's territory.
 The SSP is operational from April 1st to October 31st each year.
 Program operation hours are Monday through Sunday, excluding holidays, from 12 P.M. to 9 P.M.
-Events may range from two to four hours with an 80-hour annual maximum.
+Events may range from two to four hours with a 20 event or 80-hour annual maximum.

 Participants receive an SDG&E annual bill credit in December for enrollment in the program.

-The SSP trigger is 30,000 Btu/kWh heat rate for April through May and October, 21,000 Btu/kWh heat rate for July through September and available for imminent statewide or local emergencies.
+The SSP trigger is 35,000 Btu/kWh heat rate for April through May and October, 25,000 Btu/kWh heat rate for July through September and available for imminent statewide or local

 SDG&E incorporates a bid strategy to select the 40th highest heat rate (for two consecutive hours) occurrences in a season.
-Each day, SDG&E forecasted the applicable PNode's LMP for every remaining program operation hour (between 12pm and 9pm) of the season.
+Each day, SDG&E forecasted the applicable

+PNode's LMP for every remaining program operation hour (between 12pm and 9pm) of the season.
 With this forecast, the National Gas Intelligence monthly index of the SoCal Citygate gas price or the balance of the month price was applied to produce an hourly heat rate forecast.
 SDG&E then calculated the 40th highest market heat rate (for a consecutive two-hour period) for the balance of operation hours of the year.
 If the highest forecasted heat rate was above the trigger, SDG&E used that value to formulate a bid price.
 If the highest forecasted heat rate was below the trigger, SDG&E used the heat rate associated with the month to formulate a bid price.
-The bid price was calculated by taking the higher of the trigger heat rate and the highest forecasted heat rate and multiplying that value times the SoCal Citygate 14 price for the next day.
+The bid price was calculated by taking the higher of the trigger heat rate and the highest forecasted heat rate and multiplying that value times the SoCal Citygate price for the next day.
 After the SSP is dispatched the first time, SDG&E then would take the 39th highest forecasted heat rate of the remaining days of the month and so on until the 40th dispatch.
 Bid prices may vary daily depending on revised, daily forecasted heat rates and/or the number of times PDR was dispatched.

-SSP was activated on 19 occasions during the 2018 event season.
-In all cases when SSP events were initiated during the record year of 2018, the quantified economic triggers from the tariff were met, and SDG&E determined that the system needs warranted such actions.
-As a result of customers not receiving commitment letters in time, SDG&E was not able to trigger SSP during May 2018.
+SSP was activated on twenty-seven (27) occasions during the 2019 event season.
+In all cases when SSP events were initiated during the record year of 2019, the quantified economic triggers from the tariff were met, and SDG&E determined that the system needs warranted such actions.
+Demand Response Metrics